New For RCSD Teachers:

 - Intervention Support is voluntary peer coaching designed to “offer all available resources to help improve the performance of experienced teachers who are having serious difficulties in the performance of their professional duties.”

-- Peer Review is provided by mentors who are Teachscape certified to evaluate colleagues using the Framework for Teaching (Danielson) rubric as part of the APPR evaluation process.
+- Independent Evaluation is provided by specially-trained mentors to evaluate colleagues using the Danielson Framework for Teaching rubric as part of the APPR evaluation process.